bcgov/orgbook-bc-api-docs/docs/api.md

 There are optional parameters that you can attach to the request:

-* The `inactive` query parameter denotes whether inactive organizations (i.e. those with a status of `'Historical'`) should be included in the results (defaults to `'false'`).
+* The `inactive` query parameter denotes whether inactive organizations (i.e. those with a status of **"Historical"**) should be included in the results (defaults to `false`).
-* The `revoked` query parameter denotes whether organizations with revoked registration credentials should be returned in the results (defaults to `'false'`).
+* The `revoked` query parameter denotes whether organizations with revoked registration credentials should be returned in the results (defaults to `false`).
-* The `latest` query parameter denotes whether only the most recently issued credential(s) should be returned (defaults to `'true'`).
+* The `latest` query parameter denotes whether only the most recently issued credential(s) should be returned (defaults to `true`).

+:::tip EXAMPLE

->!
-EXAMPLE: If you wanted to query for information about `'U3 POWER CORP.'` you would format the request like:
+If you wanted to query for information about **'U3 POWER CORP.'** you would format the request like:
 ```
 /v4/search/topic?q=BC0772006`
 ```